WICG/performance-memory/explainer.md

 * Every five minutes, a script would add [but never remove] an event listener for window.unload.
-The callback was an anonymous function that inadvertently captured a significant amount of context.
+The callback was an anonymous function that inadvertently captured a significant amount of context from a same-origin iframe.
+The iframe was subsequently removed from the DOM, but the event listener kept alive much of the memory.
   * This pattern was observed on multiple occasions.
 * A site was storing error messages without bound.
 These included stringified, large JSON objects.